GENERAL INFORMATION: 503-823-4000

 B. In the event that during the review referred to above, it is determined an adjustment to the SDC is necessary and consistent with state law, the City Council may propose and adopt appropriately adjusted SDCs.

 C. The City Council may from time to time amend or adopt a new SDC Methodology Report by ordinance.

-(Amended by Ordinance No. 181669, effective January 1, 2009.)
-The City Council may, by resolution, amend its Parks and recreation SDC-CIP list as set forth in the SDC Methodology Report, from time to time to add or remove projects the City deems appropriate.
-The Administrator may, at any time, change the timing and sequence for completion of projects included in the Parks and Recreation SDC-CIP list.
+(Amended by Ordinance Nos.
+181669 and 189244, effective November 7, 2018.)
+The City Council may amend the Parks and Recreation SDC-CIP list as set forth in the SDC Methodology Report, from time to time to add or remove projects as the City deems appropriate.
+The Administrator may, at any time, change the description of the scope, and timing, for projects included in the Parks and Recreation SDC-CIP list.
 The Commissioner-in-Charge may change project budgets.
 Any amendment of the SDC-CIP list that increases an SDC rate may be adopted only by the Council after a public hearing as provided by ORS 223.309(2).
 An updated SDC-CIP list incorporating changes made under this Section will be posted on the Parks and Recreation website.

 The provisions of this Chapter are severable, and it is the intention to confer the whole or any part of the powers herein provided for.
 If any clause, section or provision of this Chapter shall be declared unconstitutional or invalid for any reason or cause, the remaining portion of this Chapter shall be in full force and effect and be valid as if such invalid portion thereof had not been incorporated herein.
 It is hereby declared to be the legislative intent that this Chapter would have been adopted had such an unconstitutional provision not been included herein.

 (Figure repealed by Ordinance No. 174617, effective July 28, 2000.)